 HPV is so common that nearly all sexually active men and women will be infected with the virus at some point in their lives.
 HPV can be passed even when an infected person has no signs or symptoms.
 In most cases, HPV goes away on its own and people infected with the virus never knew they had it.
-However, when HPV does not go away, it can cause health problems such as genital warts and cancer.
+However, when HPV does not go away, it can cause serious health problems such as genital warts and cancer.

 Genital warts usually appear as a small bump or groups of bumps in the genital area.
 A healthcare provider can usually diagnose warts by looking at the genital area.